strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md

 ### Relations population

-By default, relations are not populated when fetching entities.
+By default, relations are not populated when fetching entries.

 Queries can accept a `populate` parameter to explicitly define which fields to populate, with the following syntax: